 The governance of certain DeFi networks, such as Compound, Maker and Uniswap, is managed more formally by token holders.
 Under these protocols, a dispersed group of individuals, rather than a single, centralized actor, are able to control network governance decisions.
-The Compound network, for example, was once managed by Compound Labs, Inc., the developer of COMP, but is now largely managed by COMP holders.
+The Compound network, for example, was once managed by Compound Labs, Inc., the developer of COMP, the native token of the Compound network, but is now largely managed by COMP holders.
 COMP holders generally have control over amendments to, and the development of, their respective protocol's source code.
 For example, COMP gives token holders governance rights over the protocol, such as the ability to propose and vote on proposals to adjust features such as permitted assets, collateral loan-to-value ratios and interest rate models.

-To the extent that COMP makes any amendments to the Compound network's protocols, the Compound network will be subject to new protocols that may adversely affect the value of COMP.
+To the extent that token holders make any amendments to the underlying network's protocols, the underlying network will be subject to new protocols that may adversely affect the value of such digital asset.
 As a result of the foregoing, it may be difficult to find solutions or marshal sufficient effort to overcome any future problems, especially long-term problems, on Digital Asset Networks.

-Some smart contract platform networks, including several of the Fund Components' networks, are supported by foundations and/or founding teams that influence the development of the networks' protocol and could adversely affect the value of the Fund Component.
+Some Digital Asset Networks and protocols are supported by foundations and/or founding teams that may influence the development of the Digital Asset Networks or protocols and could adversely affect the value of a Fund Component.

-Many smart contract platform networks, including several of the networks underlying Fund Components, are supported by foundations and/or founding teams.
-In contrast to protocols where network governance decisions are largely made by a decentralized group of individuals, the development of such smart contract platform protocols may be disproportionately influenced by these foundations and/or founding teams.
-For example, Solana Labs, Inc. ("Solana Labs") and the Solana Foundation support the Solana project and intend to advance the overall growth and development of the ecosystem.
-Therefore, Solana Labs and the Solana Foundation will generally have control over amendments to, and the development of, the Solana network protocol's source code.
-To the extent Solana Labs and the Solana Foundation makes any amendments to the Solana network's protocols, the Solana network will be subject to new protocols that may adversely affect the value of the Fund Components, if such Fund Components were native to dApps built on the Solana Protocol.
-Several of the remaining Fund Components also have Foundations and/or founding teams that support the development of the Fund

-Components' protocols and may have interests that are different than a shareholder's and the decisions made by such foundations and/or founding teams could have an adverse effect on the value of the Fund Component.
+Many Digital Asset Networks and protocols are supported by foundations and/or founding teams.
+In contrast to Digital Asset Networks and protocols where governance decisions are largely made by a decentralized group of individuals, the development of such Digital Asset Network or protocol may be disproportionately influenced by these foundations and/or founding teams.
+For example, Solana Labs, Inc. ("Solana Labs") and the Solana Foundation support the Solana network and intend to advance the overall growth and development of the ecosystem.
+Therefore, Solana Labs and the Solana Foundation will generally be in control of proposing amendments to, and the development of the Solana network's source code.
+To the extent Solana Labs and/or the Solana Foundation propose any amendments to the Solana network's source code that are adopted by users of the Solana network, the Solana network will be subject to new source code that may adversely affect the value of Fund Components that operate on the Solana network, if any.
+Certain Fund Components also have foundations and/or founding teams that support the development of the Fund Components' Digital Asset Networks or protocols and may have interests that are different than a shareholder's and the decisions made by such foundations and/or founding teams could have an adverse effect on the value of the Fund Component.

-Digital Asset Networks face significant scaling challenges and efforts to increase the volume and speed of transactions may not be successful.
+Digital asset networks face significant scaling challenges and efforts to increase the volume and speed of transactions may not be successful.